Azure/iotedgedev/README.md

 1. Install **`azure-iot-edge-dev-tool`**

-    > You do not need to run this on the Raspberry Pi Edge device.
-See the [IoT Edge Device Setup](#iot-edge-device-setup) section below for more information on setting up your Edge device.
+    > You do not need to run this on the IoT Edge device.
+See the [IoT Edge Device Setup](#iot-edge-device-setup) section below for more information on setting up your IoT Edge device.

     ```
     pip install azure-iot-edge-dev-tool